toelt-llc/KiPy/code/README.md

 ### Executing programs

 * Running the [Notebook Walkthrough](https://github.com/toelt-llc/gaze-kuleuven/blob/main/code/nb_walkthrough.ipynb) helps to understand the steps involved, from the CSV files reading to the animations and extraction of parameters.

-* Scripts step-by-step
+* Running the animations script
 ```
-code blocks for commands
+python3 anim_showcase.py
 ```

+This script is made to be manually changed depending on what is needed, it is possible to plot or save the animations.
+The lines are already written and can be uncommented.
+The *speed* parameter increases the speed for both display and saved versions.